redfox58/tonyxu.io/docs/posts/2018/join-linkedin-one-month-summary/README.md

 ---
-title: "One month summary for joining LinkedIn"
+title: One month summary for joining LinkedIn
 date: 2018-07-04
-description: "Today is my so-called one month anniversary at LinkedIn.
+description: Today is my so-called one month anniversary at LinkedIn.
 It's been a fast week, bootcamp, Inday, and a week of shutdown.
-So it's actually much less than a month."
+So it's actually much less than a month.
+lang: en-US
+type: post
 ---

 # One month summary for joining LinkedIn